Three Profound Lessons Taught To Us by Intimate Relationships

 Here are three profound lessons taught to us by intimate relationships:

 There is always a reason for rejecting anyone.
-There is imperfection in every single human being which might cause us to push him or her away.
+There is an imperfection in every single human being which might cause us to push him or her away.
 Dumping a person means leaving a person.
 A couple needs to re-discover each other to make love last in their lives and stay together.

 Feelings matter more than facts.
 A relationship consists of 2 roads of communication.
 There is a feeling as well as a fact.
 We habitually cling to facts regarding what is going on in our relationship.
-But feelings cannot be facts that can be fact checked because feelings are emotions.
+But feelings cannot be facts that can be fact-checked because feelings are emotions.
 While we communicate with our partner we must not miss the feeling as it is the feeling that really matters.
 We are taught by intimate relationships what is acceptable and what not.
-In case of a relationship problem with one close to our heart if we try to find out the lesson learnt from this experience then we can realize that the powerful lessons of life are taught in our relationships.
+In case of a relationship problem with one close to our heart if we try to find out the lesson learned from this experience then we can realize that the powerful lessons of life are taught in our relationships.